discosultan/quake-console/README.md

 The object's public members can now be accessed from the console using the passed variable's name.

-> Due to [an issue at Roslyn side](https://github.com/dotnet/roslyn/issues/3194), global variables *must be accessed through a 'globals' wrapper object*: `globals.myAddedVariable`
+> Due to [an issue at Roslyn side](https://github.com/dotnet/roslyn/issues/3194), global variables *must be accessed through a 'globals' wrapper object*: `globals.myVariable`

+> RoslynInterpreter does not provide any autocompletion features.

 # Assemblies